tombrown86/WorkFrame/README.md

 <hr/>

 <h2>Shortfalls <span id="shortfalls"></span><a href="#shortfalls" class="hashlink">&para;</a></h2>
-<p>I'm less likely to work on some features which more complete frameworks can offer</p>
 <ol>
 	<li>Currently, built in DB access is limited to mysqli</li>
 	<li>Some of the front end features rely on the availability of JavaScript</li>